School Science Lessons

 Thyme honey myrtle, (Melaleuca thymifolia), small hardy shrub, up to 1 metre, mauve claw-type flowers in clusters, grow in full sun with good drainage, in large pots or containers, Australia, Myrtaceae

-Broad-leaved paperbark, (Melaleuca viridiflora), red flowering paperbark 'kitcha-kontoo', up to 10 m, open canopy, papery bark, spikes of cream, yellow, green red flower, 10 m, white, brownish grey bark, fruit woody capsules, described in 1788 by Daniel Solander, Australian native food, Papua New Guinea, Myrtaceae
+Broad-leaved paperbark, (Melaleuca viridiflora), red flowering paperbark, 'kitcha-kontoo', up to 10 m, open canopy, papery bark, spikes of cream or yellow or green red flowers, 10 m, white, brownish grey bark, fruit woody capsules, described in 1788 by Daniel Solander, Australian native food, Papua New Guinea, Myrtaceae

 Blue tongue, (Melastoma affine) native lasiandra, dhumulu, fast growth up to 3 m, dark green foliage, red stems, showy mauve to purple flowers, small black berries, eaten fresh, stain the mouth, ornamental garden plant, attract bees, Australian native food, Melastomataceae